 In a rally in Detroit on March 15, Trump said, “Our great presidents, from Washington to Jefferson to Jackson to Lincoln, all understood that a great nation must protect its manufacturing, must protect itself from the outside.”

 Trump echoed those sentiments during his speech in Kentucky on Monday.
 “Henry Clay believed in what he called the American system, and proposed tariffs to protect American industry and finance American infrastructure,” the president said.
 “Like Henry Clay, we want to put our own people to work.

-Panasonic Link2Cell KX-TG7875S DECT 6.0 1-Line Bluetooth Cordless Phone with Enhanced Noise Reduction & Digital Answering Machine – 5 Handsets, Black/Silver
+Panasonic KX-TG7875S Link2Cell Bluetooth Cordless Phone with Enhanced Noise Reduction & Digital Answering Machine – 5 Handsets, Black/Silver

 “Clay was a fierce advocate for American manufacturing,” Trump continued.
 “He wanted it badly.
 He said, very strongly: Free trade, which would throw wide open our ports to foreign production without duties, while theirs remains closed to us.”